 Your educational background will matter a great deal to potential employers and clients.
 They want to work with someone who graduated from a college or university that offers nationally recognised programs.
-The Ikon Institute of Australia is one of the leading providers of art therapy training programs in the country; it offers a diploma, bachelor’s degree and postgraduate qualification which are approved for VET FEE-HELP.
+The Ikon Institute of Australia is one of the leading providers of art therapy training programs in the country; it offers a diploma, bachelor’s degree and postgraduate qualification which are approved for VET Student Loads.
 College of Complementary Medicine also offers an advanced diploma course for transpersonal art therapy.

 Register with a Professional Organisation

 Completing your education at an accredited college or university makes you eligible to apply for membership in a professional body like the ANZACATA.
 Being a registered member of the largest organisation representing art therapists in Australia, New Zealand and the Asia-Pacific region will not only boost your credibility, but also expand your professional network.